Young people's hub

 - Wheels 2 Work/Wheels to Learn - a low cost scooter and bicycle hire scheme that can provide access to work, education and training where public transport is not available.

 - - students with special educational needs/learning difficulty and/or disability can ask for help with transport from home to school or college up to the end of the term in which they reach the age of 25.

 - Other financial bursaries - students aged 19 or over could still be eligible for a bursary depending on your personal circumstances.
 Enquire to your learning provider.

 If you are still not sure how you will travel to college you may want to read Travel Support Information Sheet for college students.

 Other travel support for students (not limited to children/young people with additional needs):

-- Arriva Midlands Student Bus Pass - students studying full-time at universities, colleges or sixth form schools.
+- Arriva Midlands student travel - students studying full-time at universities, colleges or sixth form schools.